Multi-resolution partial differential equations preserved learning framework for spatiotemporal dynamics: RESULTS AND DISCUSSION

 where $\bm{\xi} = [\bm{x}, t]$ represents spatial and temporal coordinates and $\bm{u}\in\mathbb{R}^n$ is the $n$-dimensional state variable.
-In addition to the auto-regressive formulation, one can directly learn the operator $\mathcal{G}$ using deep neural networks in a continuous manner, generally referred to as \emph{neural operators}.
+In addition to the auto-regressive formulation, one can directly learn the operator $\mathcal{G}$ using deep neural networks in a continuous manner, generally referred to as neural operators.
 In the past few years, several continuous neural operator learning methods have been proposed, e.g., DeepONet~\cite{lu2021learning, lu2022comprehensive} and Fourier Neural Operator (FNO)~\cite{li2020fourier}.
 Although many of them have shown great success for a handful of PDE-governed systems, it remains unclear how these methods perform compared to our proposed PPNN on the challenging scenarios studied in this work, \begin{itemize} \item Problems with high-dimensional parameter space, i.e., $\bm{\lambda} \in \mathbb{R}^d, d\gg1$. \item Limited training data for good generalizability in parameter space and temporal domain. \end{itemize} Therefore, we conduct a comprehensive comparison of PPNN with existing state-of-the-art (SOTA) neural operators, including physics-informed neural network (PINN)~\cite{raissi2019physics}, DeepONet~\cite{lu2021learning, lu2022comprehensive}, and Fourier Neural Operator (FNO)~\cite{li2020fourier}, on one of the previous test cases, \nameref{sec:burgers}, where the PDE is fully known.
 (Strictly speaking, original PINN by Rassi et al.~\cite{raissi2019physics} is not an operator learner, but can be easily extended to achieving so by augmenting the network input layer with the parameter dimension, as shown in~\cite{sun2020surrogate}.)
-For a fair comparison, the problem setting and training data remain the same for all the methods and the number of trainable parameters of each models are comparable (PINN: 1.94M parameters; DeepONet: 1.51M parameters\footnote{We used two separate but identical neural networks to learn the two components $u_x$, $u_y$ of velocity $\bm{u}$ respectively; each network contains 0.755M trainable parameters}; PPNN: 1.56M parameters).
-Except for FNO\footnote{FNO could be formulated either as a continuous operator or as an autoregressive model.
+For a fair comparison, the problem setting and training data remain the same for all the methods and the number of trainable parameters of each models are comparable (PINN: 1.94M parameters; DeepONet: 1.51M parameters; PPNN: 1.56M parameters.
+Please note in DeepONet, we used two separate but identical neural networks to learn the two components $u_x$, $u_y$ of velocity $\bm{u}$ respectively to achieve optimal performance; each network contains 0.755M trainable parameters).
+Except for FNO, which has 0.58M trainable parameters due to the spatial Fourier transformation in FNO is too memory-hungry for a larger model to fit into the GPU used for training (RTX A6000 48GB RAM).
+It is worth noting that FNO could be formulated either as a continuous operator or as an autoregressive model.
 Here we show the performance of the continuous FNO.
-The performance of autoregressive FNO (named as aFNO) is shown in the supplymentary materials, which is slightly better compared to continuous FNO in terms of testing error with unseen parameters.}, which has 0.58M trainable parameters due to the spatial Fourier transformation in FNO is too memory-hungry for a larger model to fit into the GPU used for training (RTX A6000 48GB RAM).
+The performance of autoregressive FNO (named as aFNO) is shown in the Section~\ref{sec:fno_more} supplementary information, which is slightly better compared to continuous FNO in terms of testing error with unseen parameters.
 Besides, we also include a DeepONet with significantly more trainable parameters (79.19M) to show the highest possible performance DeepONet would achieve, which is named as DeepONet-L. Note that since some of these models' original forms cannot be directly applied to learn parametric spatiotemporal dynamics in multi-variable settings, necessary modifications and improvement has been made.
-The implementation details and hyper-parameters of these models are provided in the supplementary materials.
+The implementation details and hyper-parameters of these models are provided in the supplementary information (see \ref{sec:nn}).